 Okay, Grandia 2.
 Now this is… an interesting case.
 Honestly, I remember little of the game, and I’m not sure how much I would like it today, but back then it was all sorts of magical.

-So, the next game is one that holds a very special place in my heart: I’m talking about Shadow Hearts Covenant, the sequel to Shadow Hearts.
-Also referred to as Shadow Hearts 2, or simply SH2.
+So, the next game is one that holds a very special place in my heart: I’m talking about Shadow Hearts Covenant, also known as Shadow Hearts 2.
 It’s probably one of the lesser known JRPGs on the PS2, but one of the finest, and if you have the means to play it, DO SO.
-You can even skip the first game if you wish, as long as you read a brief plot summary of it, but you have to play the second one.
+You can even skip the first game if you wish, as long as you read a plot summary of it, but you have to play the second one.

 Nonetheless, Shadow Hearts 2 is an absolute gem of a JRPG that no PS2 owner should miss out on.